Following and Notifications

 Your digest includes only changes that matter:

-- Confirmed upcoming dates when an event moves from Expected to Confirmed
+• Verified upcoming dates when an event moves from Scheduled or Check first to Verified

 What does NOT show up